-Catherine Ceniza Choy is Professor of Ethnic Studies and an Associate Dean of the College of Letters & Science’s Division of Undergraduate Studies.
+Catherine Ceniza Choy is Professor of Ethnic Studies and Associate Dean of Diversity, Equity, Inclusion, Belonging, and Justice in Berkeley’s Division of Computing, Data Science, and Society (CDSS).
+She received her Ph.D. in History from UCLA, and her B.A. in History from Pomona College.
 Her scholarly specialties include Asian American history, Filipino American studies, race, gender, and migration, nursing history, and adoption studies.
 She is the author of the book, Empire of Care: Nursing and Migration in Filipino American History (2003), which explored how and why the Philippines became the leading exporter of professional nurses to the United States.
 Empire of Care received the 2003 American Journal of Nursing History and Public Policy Book Award and the 2005 Association for Asian American Studies History Book Award.
 It is part of the Social Science Research Council’s #coronavirussyllabus.
-In 2020 and 2021, Catherine has been interviewed and had her research cited in many media outlets, including ABC 2020, The Atlantic, CNN, Los Angeles Times, NBC News, New York Times, ProPublica, San Francisco Chronicle, and Vox, on the disproportionate toll of COVID-19 on Filipino nurses in the United States, and anti-Asian, coronavirus-related racism in Asian American history.
+An engaged public scholar, Catherine has been interviewed in many media outlets, including ABC 2020, The Atlantic, CNN, Los Angeles Times, NBC News, New York Times, ProPublica, San Francisco Chronicle, Time, and Vox, on the disproportionate toll of COVID-19 on Filipino nurses in the United States, anti-Asian, coronavirus-related violence, and racism and misogyny.

 Catherine’s second book, Global Families: A History of Asian International Adoption in America (2013), unearths the little-known historical origins of Asian international adoption in the United States beginning with the post-World War II presence of the U.S. military in Asia.
 In the last fifty years, transnational adoption—specifically, the adoption of Asian children—has exploded in popularity as an alternative path to family making.
 In a Choice book review, historian Karen Dubinsky writes, “Her book’s strength is in the stories themselves, which Choy narrates with skill and sympathy. . . .
 A useful corrective to one-dimensional, romantic portraits of adoption that saturate popular culture today.
 Summing Up: Highly recommended.
 All levels/libraries.”